Soo Curlers Association

 Soo Curlers Association is a curling club located in Sault Ste.
 Marie, Ontario.
 The curling club has been a registered club since 1944.
-Today the club is home to the Olympic gold medallists Team Brad Jacobs.
+The club was home to the 2014 Olympic gold medallist Team Brad Jacobs.

-The club plays at the Community First Curling Centre, which was given its name in 2015 after being sponsored by Community First Credit Union.
+The club plays at the YNCU Curling Centre, formerly the Community First Curling Centre, which was given its name in 2015 after being sponsored by Community First Credit Union.

+The Soo Curlers Association is home to the Henderson Metal Fall Classic event where teams from around the world to compete for cash and move up the World Curling team rankings.